This article is all about data.

 In the previous section, we’ve seen that Instagram stories are generally enduring format.
 But in order to see this for ourselves, we need to start monitoring Instagram insights for our own stories.

-Similar to the analytics section for your account and Instagram posts, your Stories insights can found in the top right corner of your Instagram business profile, by tapping the “Insights” button.
+Similar to the analytics section for your account and Instagram posts, your Stories insights can be found in the top right corner of your Instagram business profile, by tapping the “Insights” button.

 If you still have not seen the Insights section in your Instagram account, here are the steps on how to access them.